mockoon/cli/README.md

 If you like Mockoon, you can support the project with a one-time donation:
 [![Paypal](https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png)](https://paypal.me/255kb) <a href="https://www.buymeacoffee.com/255kb" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 You can also [sponsor the maintainer (255kb) on GitHub](https://github.com/sponsors/255kb) and join all the [Sponsors and Backers](https://github.com/mockoon/mockoon/blob/master/backers.md) who helped this project over time!

 ## Support/feedback

 You can discuss all things related to Mockoon's CLI, and ask for help, on the [official community](https://github.com/mockoon/cli/discussions).
 It's also a good place to discuss bugs and feature requests before opening an issue on this repository.
+For more chat-like discussions, you can also join our [Discord server](https://discord.gg/MutRpsY5gE).

 ## Contributing